michael-slx/vagrant-arch64-base/readme.md

 - VirtualBox guest utilities: `virtualbox-guest-utils-nox`, `virtualbox-guest-modules-arch`
 - Processor microcode updates: `amd-ucode`, `intel-ucode`

-The `archlinux-2020.03.07-x86_64.iso`  ISO disk images is basically the default Arch Linux installation medium enhanced with a SSH server.
-However, it isn't redistributed with output Vagrant boxes.

 ## Partitioning

 The system's virtual hard disk is partitioned as follows (using GPT):